bgekhtman/Agility-APIProtection-2018/docs/class2/module4/module4.rst

  .. image:: images/image405.png

-Note, the parameter's value for "salary" should be masked
+..Note:: the parameter's value for "salary" should be masked

  .. image:: images/image406.png